08murad/Sign-to-Word/README.md

-# Sign-to-Word using Tensorflow CNN for Deaf and Mute Individuals Communication
+# Sign-to-Word by Gesture Detection using Tensorflow CNN for Deaf and Mute Individuals Communication

 This project provides a Python-based implementation for recognizing and visualizing sign gestures of deaf and mute individuals.
-Leveraging MediaPipe’s holistic model and OpenCV, the system detects and interprets face, hand, and pose landmarks in real-time, offering transformative applications in assistive communication and education.
+Leveraging MediaPipe’s holistic model and OpenCV, the system detects and interprets face, hand, and pose landmarks in real time, offering transformative applications in assistive communication and education.

 # Features